 Histograms and Their Role in SPC

-A histogram looks at process variation or the idea that a process has an inherent tendency to deviate.
-Process variation exists in all processes, both manmade and natural.
-You can account for process variation by using tools to evaluate how much a process varies, taking into consideration the bell curve and determining if the process is in control.
+A histogram looks at process variation—the idea that a process has an inherent tendency to deviate.
+Process variation exists in all processes, both manufactured and natural.
+You can account for process variation by using tools to evaluate how much a process varies, considering the bell curve, and determining if the process is in control.

 Process Capability Measures: CPK & PPK

 Operators might regularly capture internal product temperatures.
-A temperature that’s well over the limit could violate safety and regulatory requirements, but it might also result in high costs as yield and quality are affected.
-The goal is to create a safe product by achieving the right temperature but not overshooting it.
+A temperature that is well over the limit could violate safety and regulatory requirements, but poorly controlled temperatures could also result in high costs by adversely affecting quality and yield.
+The goal is to create a safe product by achieving the optimal temperature without overshooting it.

 SPC Helps to Minimize Giveaway

 Reducing giveaway is one of the greatest areas of opportunity for SPC, especially in the CPG industry.
 It’s easy for manufacturers to assign dollar values to package waste directly, but SPC software can identify weight values without operators having to enter the data manually.
 With real-time control limits, operators can ensure they’re meeting label requirements in terms of weight without giving away product.
 Should they violate an upper control, they can enter a comment related to the filler, packer, or another factor.